-I know sometimes you may not even want to be smothered in all their love because you are human and you want 10 freaking minutes to yourself.
-You want to not be touched or hear “Mami” every two seconds.
+I know sometimes you may not even want to be smothered in all their love because you are human and you want ten freaking minutes to yourself.
+You wish not to be touched or hear “Mami” every two seconds.

 You wonder what it’s like for your friends who have partners who come home every night and help out with dinner, baths, and the bedtime routine.

-Always take a deep breath and look at the smiles on you kids faces this will bring you to comfort that everything will be okay.
+Always take a deep breath and look at the smiles on your kids’ faces; this will bring you comfort that everything will be okay.

 9. Letting her go